 - European languages and literatures

-Comparative literature lets students to integrate their studies in more than one discipline at once.
-Because the major requires a combination of depth, breadth, and creativity, students consult with advisors to create individualized curricular pathways that match their specific interests, demonstrate advanced proficiency in at least one other language besides English, and culminate in a capstone or an honors project.
+Comparative literature enables students to integrate their studies in more than one discipline.
+Because the major requires a combination of depth, breadth, and creativity, students consult with advisors to create individualized curricular pathways that match their specific interests.
+The major requires advanced proficiency in a language other than English and a senior capstone or honors project.

-Program alumni have attended top graduate programs, received numerous Fulbrights and other fellowships, and gone on to successful careers in such fields as academia, journalism, film, nonprofit organizations, publishing, libraries, the arts, and teaching at all levels.
+Program alumni have attended top graduate programs, received numerous Fulbrights, and other fellowships.
+They’ve embarked on to successful careers in academia, journalism, film, nonprofit organizations, publishing, libraries, the arts, and teaching at all levels.